How We Rate Providers

 - Unique features that distinguish this system from others we've tested

 We believe the most important aspect of a medical alert system is the quality and responsiveness of the company's response center.
 After a fall or during a medical emergency, every second counts.
-It's essential that medical alert systems have fast response times, getting users the help they need straightaway.
+Medical alert systems must have fast response times, getting users the help they need straightaway.
 We look for a few things when making calls to a company's response center:

-It's important that your system has a strong signal when you make a call, so there aren't any issues getting connected to help.
-As we make test calls, we're checking to see if the call is clear and the signal is strong.
+Your system must have a strong signal when you make a call, so there aren't any issues getting connected to help.
+As we make test calls, we check to see if the call is clear and the signal is strong.

 Quality of Response Agents

-Every time we make a test call, we take notes about our experience.
-It's important that agents are helpful, efficient, and calm during a call.
+Each time we make a test call, we take notes about our experience.
+Agents must be helpful, efficient, and calm during a call.
 We check for the following in agent responses:

 - Friendliness and patience